 Wash the pomegranates and wipe them using a kitchen cloth.

-Keep a large bowl on the kitchen counter and hold one-half of the pomegranate over the bowl with the cut side down.
+Keep a large bowl on the kitchen counter and hold half the pomegranate over the bowl with the cut side down.

-Now start to hit the pomegranate using something heavy.
+Now, start hitting the pomegranate with something heavy.
 I used my rolling pin, but you can also use a meat tenderizer.
 Keep rotating the pomegranate as you go.

 The arils will start to fall in the bowl.
 Keep hitting until all the seeds are collected in the bowl.
-If a few seeds are still left, take them out using your fingers.
+Take a few seeds out using your fingers if they are still left.

 Deseed all the pomegranates in the same manner.